LucasBorboleta/Baltek/docs/DESIGN.md

 The next section brings an overview of the used technologies.

-The other sections of the document focuses on how JavaScript (JS) has been used.
+The other sections of the document are focusing on how JavaScript (JS) has been used.

-The other technologies (HTML5 and CSS) are not here described because they are concerning a very few files that the developer can learn about by his/her own.
+The other technologies (HTML5 and CSS) are not here described because they are concerning a very few files that the developer can understand himself/herself.

 ## Technologies

 The implementation relies on:

 * HTML5:  its canvas feature is used for drawing the field, the ball and the footballers.
-* CSS: it concentrates most of the style characteristics (colors, sizes, ...) of BALTEK.
+* CSS: the style sheet concentrates most of the style characteristics (colors, sizes, ...) of BALTEK.
 It takes benefit of two CSS frameworks: [normalize.css](http://github.com/necolas/normalize.css/) and [w3.css](http://www.w3schools.com/w3css/).
 * JavaScript:
   * JavaScript is used in its ECMAScript 5 flavor in order to be directly accepted by most of the web browsers.
-  * Piece of code from [JavaScript.isSexy ](http://javascriptissexy.com/)blog has been reused in order to provide Objet Oriented Programming with classes in JavaScript.
+  * Piece of code from blog  [JavaScript.isSexy ](http://javascriptissexy.com/)has been reused in order to provide Object Oriented Programming with classes.
   * [TogetherJS](https://togetherjs.com/) framework supports the synchronization of two browsers across the network.
 In operation this framework relies, by default, on the server at <https://hub.togetherjs.com>.
   * [jQuery](https://jquery.com/) and [QUnit](https://qunitjs.com/) frameworks support unit test automation.
 * Python:
-  * It is used only during development for automating the update of files in order to avoid manual copy/paste operations.
+  * It is used during development for automating the update of files in order to avoid manual copy/paste operations.
-  * It is used only during some test for starting a simple HTTP server in order to simulate the hosting the BALTEK files by a web site like a blog.
+  * It is used during some test for starting a simple HTTP server in order to simulate the hosting the BALTEK files by a web site like a blog.

 ## Namespace for JS sources

-The sources are defining symbols for either objects or functions or classes.
+The sources are defining symbols for either variables or functions or classes.
 These definitions are stored in files and folders.
 Hereafter are the governing principles:

 * All symbols are hierarchically defined according to a tree structure whose unique root is `baltek`.
 * The first level of the hierarchy corresponds to the concept of `module`; example: `baltek.utils`.
 * A `module` is implemented as a folder, an initializer file and an initializer function; examples:
   * folder `baltek`, initializer file `baltek/baltek-init.js` and initializer function `baltek.__initModule()`.
   * folder `baltek/utils`, initializer file `baltek/utils/utils-init.js` and initializer function `baltek.utils.__initModule()`.
-* A `module` can define global objects and functions in its initializer file; examples:
+* A `module` can define global variables and functions in its initializer file; examples:
-  *  `baltek.isInteractive` is a global Boolean defined in the file `baltek/baltek-init.js` by the initializer function `baltek.__initModule()`.
+  *  `baltek.isInteractive` is a global Boolean constant defined in the file `baltek/baltek-init.js` by the initializer function `baltek.__initModule()`.
   * `baltek.utils.baltek.utils.assert(condition, message)` is a function defined in the file  `baltek/utils/utils-init.js`
 * A `module` can define classes.
 Each class is defined by its own file stored beneath the module folder; example: the class `baltek.utils.Observable` is stored in the file `baltek/utils/Observable.js`.
 * Each class is defined by two functions: an object constructor and a class definer ; example for the class  `baltek.utils.Observable`:
-  * The function `baltek.utils.Observable()` constructs an object of that class.
+  * The function `baltek.utils.Observable()` provides the constructor of an object of that class.
   * The function  `baltek.utils.Observable.__initClass` defines the inheritance and all the methods of that class.
+* Each class defines an object initializer function `__initObject()`, which is called by the public constructor; example: `baltek.utils.Observable.prototype.__initObject()` is called by `baltek.utils.Observable()`.
+* All other methods of a class are defined as functions of the `prototype`; example: `baltek.utils.Observable.prototype.newAspect(aspectName)` and `baltek.utils.Observable.prototype.getAspect(aspectName)` are defining methods `newAspect(aspectName)` and `getAspect(aspectName)` applicable to any object of class `baltek.utils.Observable`.
 * Each module triggers the initialization of its required modules by calling their initializer functions `__initModule()`.
 Boolean guard `<module>.__initModuleCalled` ensures that each initializer function is called only once.
-Another module is required because one of its own function or class is requiring it.
+Module `m2` is required by module `m1` because one function or class of `m1` is requiring either variable, function or class that `m2` defines.
 * Each module triggers the definitions of its inner classes by calling their definer functions `__initClass`().
 Boolean guard `<class>.__initClassCalled`ensures that each definer function is called only once.
 * A section below brings more details about implementation of classes.
 * Note the usage of the suffix `-init` and of prefix `__` made of two underscores.

 ## Namespace for JS unit tests

 Unit tests are defining `test-modules`, `test-suites`, `test-cases`, `test-environments` and are making assertions.
-They are handled by the QUnit framework.
+They are handled by the QUnit framework, together with a little support for JQuery framework.
 Hereafter are the governing principles:

 * All unit test symbols are hierarchically defined according to a tree structure whose unique root is `baltek_tm`, which corresponds to a `test-module`.
 * A `test-module` is implemented as a folder, an initializer file, an initializer function and a QUnit module; examples:
-  - folder `baltek_tm`, initializer file `baltek_tm/baltek_tm-init.js, `initializer function `baltek_tm.__initTestModule()` that defines the QUnit module of name `baltek_tm`.
+  - folder `baltek_tm`, initializer file `baltek_tm/baltek_tm-init.js, `initializer function `baltek_tm.__initTestModule()` that defines the QUnit module by `QUnit.module( "baltek_tm" , ...)`.
   - folder `baltek_tm/utils_tm`, initializer file `baltek_tm/utils_tm/utils_tm-init.js`, initializer function `baltek_tm.utils_tm.__initTestModule()` that defines the QUnit module by `QUnit.module( "utils_tm" , ...)`.
 * A `test-suite` is implemented as a file and an initializer function and a QUnit module; examples:
   * file `baltek_tm/utils_tm/inherit_ts.js` file and `baltek_tm/utils_tm/inherit_ts.__initTestSuite()` initializer function that defines the QUnit module by `QUnit.module( "inherit_ts" , ...)`.